EPA dismisses dozens of key science advisers picked under Trump

 “Resetting these two scientific advisory committees will ensure the agency receives the best possible scientific insight to support our work to protect human health and the environment,” Regan said in a statement.

 Environmental advocates cheered the decision, saying that remaking the composition of the panels is necessary after the Trump administration illegally barred academics who received EPA grants from serving on them.

-Under Trump, the EPA had argued scientists who received research funding from the agency would not be able to offer impartial advice.
+The administration had argued that scientists who received research funding would not be impartial in their advice.
 But environmental and public health advocates, along with some former career officials within the agency, said the policy effectively elevated experts from industry while muzzling independent scientists.

 The Trump administration ended up rescinding the restriction on grant recipients after being ordered to do so last year by a federal court.
 But it didn’t change any of its appointments after the ruling.